-- i) Buyer(s) attend settlement appointment and sign all loan closing documents including all legal documents prepared by HHPWS.
-HHPWS documents to be signed at closing are as follows: - (1) First Time Home Buyer Assistance Program Disclosure Statement. - (2) Promissory Note. - (3) Subordinate Deed of Trust. - (4) Itemization of Amount Financed - (5) Escrow Officer Checklist (signed by the Escrow Officer) - ii) Escrow submits the signed First Time Home Buyer Assistance Program Disclosure Statement (Form FTHB-7), Promissory Note, and Escrow Officer Checklist and proof of property insurance to HHPWS as soon as they are executed. - iii) Escrow submits a copy of the Estimated Closing Statement with signed loan documents. - iv) Escrow submits evidence of insurance referencing the HOME FTHB loan number and listing "Riverside County Housing, Homelessness Prevention and Workforce Solutions" as additional insured - v) HHPWS reviews Estimated Closing Statement and executed loan documents and issues funding approval via fax to Escrow. - vi) Loans are funded and home purchase closes. - vii) Escrow submits a copy of the Final Closing Disclosure Statement - viii) Title Company provides HHPWS with a copy of the Title Insurance Policy insuring the County's interest in the property.
+- i) Lender to provide Repair Certification Written Proof that items listed on the HWS repair request letter have been repaired or replaced as requested (This must be in the form of a signed letter by a licensed contractor or the original inspector, itemizing the items which were repaired) - ii) Lender to provide any Outstanding items noted in written Funding Reservation Letter - iii) Buyer(s) attend settlement appointment and sign all loan closing documents including all legal documents prepared by HWS.
+HWS documents to be signed at closing are as follows: - (1) First Time Home Buyer Assistance Program Disclosure Statement. - (2) Promissory Note. - (3) Subordinate Deed of Trust. - (4) Itemization of Amount Financed - (5) Escrow Officer Checklist (signed by the Escrow Officer) - iv) Escrow submits the signed HOME First Time Home Buyer Assistance Program Disclosure Statement, Promissory Note, and Escrow Officer Checklist as soon as they are executed. - v) Escrow sends certified copy to HWS of Subordinate Deed of Trust and Request for Notice, while originals go to title officer for recording. - vi) Escrow submits a copy of the Estimated Escrow Settlement Statement with signed loan documents. - vii) Escrow submits evidence of insurance referencing the HOME FTHB loan number and listing "Riverside County Housing and Workforce Solutions" as additional insured with signed loan documents. - viii) Escrow submits copy of home warranty with signed loan documents. - ix) Acceptable HQS inspection report, showing all required repairs have been cured.
+This report is generated when HWS visits the subject property to verify all repairs have been completed prior to funding.

+Funds Release Procedure:

+HWS reviews executed loan documents and funding conditions

-- ix) FAILURE TO SUBMIT CLOSING DOCUMENTS WITHIN THIRTY (30) DAYS OF CLOSING WILL RESULT IN SUSPENSION OF LENDER, INCLUDING ALL BRANCHES, FROM THE HOME FTHBPROGRAM.
-CLOSING DOCUMENTS INCLUDE, FINAL HUD-1, TITLE POLICY, AND THE HHPWS LOAN DOCS.
-THE AGENCY WILL NOT ACCEPT FUNDING RESERVATION REQUESTS FROM SUSPENDED LENDERS. - x) Escrow/Title Company closes out the HOME FTHB File and records a Request for Notice.
+- x) Written authorization to Release HWS Funds letter is issued to escrow if everything acceptable and complete. - xi) Loans are funded and home purchase closes. - xii) Escrow submits a copy of the Final Escrow Settlement Statement. - xiii) Title Company provides HWS with a copy of the ALTA lender Title Insurance Policy insuring the County's interest in the property. - xiv) FAILURE TO SUBMIT CLOSING DOCUMENTS WITHIN THIRTY (30) DAYS OF CLOSING WILL RESULT IN SUSPENSION OF LENDER, INCLUDING ALL BRANCHES, FROM THE HOME FTHB PROGRAM.
+CLOSING DOCUMENTS INCLUDE, FINAL SETTLEMENT STATEMENT, FINAL ALTA RIVCO ITLE POLICY, AND THE HWS ORIGINAL RECORDED LOAN DOCS.
+THE AGENCY WILL NOT ACCEPT FUNDING RESERVATION REQUESTS FROM SUSPENDED LENDERS.

+xv) Escrow/Title Company closes out the HOME FTHB File and records our Request for Notice and Subordinate Deed of Trust. .